adtork/Jeremy-Azure-lab/AzureVPNGW-Multihop-EBGP/readme.md

 ip route 10.1.10.0 255.255.255.0 10.1.3.1
 </pre>

 **At this point, there should be an IKEv2 tunnel between the VPN GW and CSR1.
-There is also a BGP session between the VPN GW and CSR2 without a tunnel.
+There is also a BGP session between the VPN GW and CSR2 across the tunnel.
 Both VMs will be able to communicate after BGP is synchronized.**